osteele/p5-server/README.md

   lists the sketches, folders, other files in that directory.
 - ***Sketch file generation***. `p5 generate` creates a sketch file that you can use to get started.
 - **Integrated web accelerator (CDN Cache)**.
-The server proxies requests to the common content delivery networks (CDNs) – JSDelivr, Unpkg, Skypack,
+The server proxies requests to the common content delivery networks (CDNs) that are used to deliver the sources to p5.js and common p5.js libraries.
+See [here](./docs/proxy-cache.md) for more information about how this works.

 ## Quick Start – Installation